bcdataca/workshop2017/content/post/career-panel.md

 for mathematicians who are contemplating non-academic career options.

-The panel includes at least 3 Math PhDs now working in industry, as well as a senior manager at Amazon who interfaces with (and hires!) mathematicians and computer scientists.
+The panel includes recent graduates in mathematics/statistics now working in industry, as well as a senior manager at Amazon who interfaces with (and hires!)  mathematicians and computer scientists.
 The discussion will be moderated by Lee Rippon, a graduate student at UBC.

 The Q&amp;A session will be followed by a reception and buffet dinner